-The student's counselor or advisor recommends candidacy status.
-Education services counselors, advisors or training technicians notify the student of candidacy status.
+The student's CCAF advisor/training technician recommends candidacy status and notifies the student of candidacy status.
 After a student meets all requirements, the college notifies the student's current education services office, or nominating training or education service office of degree completion.
 All degree requirements must be satisfied before separation, retirement or commissioning and a student must have been enrolled in a degree program before that date.
 A student has six years from retirement, separation or commissioning to file for graduation.
 The college has two graduating classes each year-April and October.
 Diplomas are mailed to the education services offices about 1 week before graduation.